AdrianTRUFiT/jamaica-we-rise/docs/API_REFERENCE.md

 POST /register

-Creates a verified iAscendAi identity after donation.
+Creates a FULL verified iAscendAi identity.

+Identity Non-Multiplication Law

+An email can only produce ONE identity.
+If the email already exists in the registry → registration is rejected.

 Request Body

 Field	Required	Description
-username	👍 Yes	New identity name (lowercase) name	👍 Yes	Full name email	👍 Yes	Email role	👍 Yes	“supporter” soulmark	Optional	SoulMark (auto-generated if missing) donationAmount	Optional	Donation amount linked to identity
+username	✔️	Lowercase identity name name	✔️	Full real name email	✔️	Email (lowercased, normalized) role	✔️	“supporter” soulmark	No	If missing, backend generates a fresh SoulMarkⓈ donationAmount	No	Amount tied to the identity displayIdentity	No	“real”, “anonymous”, “username” showDonationAmount	No	true/false

 Example Request